 At finite $N$, the semiclassical picture of the bulk with local field theories living on some given background is expected to break down.

 One can see this from black hole thermodynamics.
-From renormalization group wisdom, we expect any field theory to flow to a conformal field theory at very high energies.\footnote{For those not familiar with the renormalization group, this simply means that at very high energies any field theory behaves like a CFT.} If quantum gravity is a local field theory at all energies, we would expect it too to flow to a CFT.
+From renormalization group wisdom, we expect a local UV-complete QFT with a scale-invariant UV fixed point would behave like a CFT at very high energies.
+If quantum gravity is a local field theory at all energies, we would expect it too to flow to a CFT.
 Then its entropy must scale like a (d+1)-dimensional CFT as $E^{\frac{d}{d+1}}$.

 Now if high enough energy is concentrated in a bulk region it results in the formation of a black hole.
 The high-energy spectrum of gravity is therefore dominated by black holes.
 Consequently, we would expect the entropy in the quantum gravity theory to be dominated by entropy coming from black hole microstates.